 7. Waste rock management

-The protocol is applied as required given that our goldsilver-
+The performance standard is applied as required based

-material balances for their topsoil, waste rock types
+balances for topsoil, waste rock types throughout the

 Where Potentially Acid Forming (PAF) waste rock is